-WOMEN'S CAREER
+WOMEN'S CAREER EXPLORATION

-EXPLORATION SERIES

-The Women's Career Exploration Series is a 3-part gender-responsive and trauma informed care series, grounded in the evidenced based practices of: Cognitive Behavioral Therapy; Motivational Interviewing; the Transtheoretical Model of Behavior Change; and Interactive Journaling.
+The Women's Career Exploration Series is a 3-part trauma informed care series for women, grounded in the evidenced based practices of: Cognitive Behavioral Therapy; Motivational Interviewing; the Transtheoretical Model of Behavior Change; and Interactive Journaling.
 It teaches strategies to help women succeed in the workplace and offers insights to assist women to overcome employment barriers and move forward toward success in a long-term career.
-Components include: career path exploration, steps for success in the work place, identifying career paths that align with individual interests, building a professional network, applying for and gaining a job which leads to a career, establishing good work habits, and learning skills for thriving in the work place.
+Components include: career path exploration, steps for success in the workplace, identifying career paths that align with individual interests, building a professional network, applying for and gaining a job which leads to a career, establishing good work habits, and learning skills for thriving in the workplace.